ministryofjustice/security-guidance/docs/national-security-vetting-questions.md

 ### If my personal circumstances change, who do I tell?

-For all changes in personal circumstances please contact Cluster 2 Personnel Risk Management by emailing: [VettingAftercare@cluster2security.gov.uk](mailto:VettingAftercare@cluster2security.gov.uk).
+For all changes in personal circumstances please contact Cluster 2 Personnel Risk Management by emailing Vetting team via [Security team](mailto:security@justice.gov.uk).
 Failure to report relevant changes could result in withdrawal of clearance.

 You can find more information [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/reporting-personal-circumstance-changes/).